 - Undo: Use this to undo the last action.
 Note that not everything you can do in the editor is undo-able. - Redo: Use this to redo the last undone action. - Duplicate: This will clone the current selected objects.
-More details on selection later. - Delete: This will delete the current selected objects. - Create/Destroy compound object: Use this to create a compound object with the current selected objects, or to destroy the currently selected compound object.
-More on compound objects here. - Search for object: This will open the Find Objects window window.
+More details on selection later. - Delete: This will delete the current selected objects. - Search for object: This will open the Find objects window.
 It is useful when you want to find a particular object and don't want to actually look for it. - Browse groups: This will open the Group window.
-This one is used to manage groups of objects. - Level Settings: This will open the Level Settings window window.
-This is used to add global fog and skybox to a level, also has other tools. - Options: This will open the Options Window.
+This one is used to manage groups of objects. - Level Settings: This will open the Level Settings window.
+This is used to add global fog and skybox to a level, also has other tools. - Level Info: This will open the Level Information window.
+This window shows interesting data such as projected memory usage. - Preferences: This will open the Preferences window.
 You will find general settings for the editor here.